-The benefits of digital transformation are numerous and include increased productivity, increased efficiency, better customer service, higher quality products, and services.
+The benefits of digital transformation are numerous and include increased productivity, increased efficiency, better customer service, and higher quality products, and services.

 It also helps reduce costs in the long run as you can automate many tasks that were previously done manually.
 You’ll be able to get more done with less time spent on repetitive tasks.